 With billions raised through a series of bond measures that would total around $11 billion when all was said and done, the district was clearly poised to bring the community colleges of Los Angeles into the 21st

 century.
-According to an article at the Los Angeles Times
+According to the Los Angeles Times

 It sounded great to Los Angeles voters, which is why they agreed to the proposed bond issues, which raised property taxes for the next 50 years.
 It sounded great to the many students that were ready to further their education and professional careers through coursework at community colleges throughout the district.
 It sounded really great to the construction companies and contractors hired to do the work, pumping money into California's economy